heinrichelsigan/schnapslet/README.md

 ## schnapslet sources for android

-Sources for android using Abdroid Stzudio are located under
+Sources for android using Abdroid Studio are located under
 > schnapslet/android/Schnapslet

 ## Schnapslet Schnapsen Wiki